Collège Notre-Dame (Sudbury): History

 The school was founded in 1948 as le Pensionnat Notre-Dame-du-Bon-Conseil.
 Originally an all-girls school, boys were finally allowed to attend after the closure of Collège du Sacré-Cœur in the late 1980s.
 Le Collège du Sacré-Cœur is now known as École secondaire du Sacré-Cœur and is the other French Catholic high school in the city of Sudbury.
 Collège Notre-Dame is known for its qualities emphasizing on theoretical academics, offering Enriched Mathematics and Integrated Sciences, as well as possessing a gifted students program (Douance).
 The school also instils a great deal of discipline in its students, which explains why the school remains very popular among parents.

 In the community

-Collège Notre-Dame is currently headed by Melanie Bourget, and is known throughout the city for its work in fundraising for the Northern Cancer Research Foundation, headed in Sudbury.
-In the year 2005-06 the school raised over $40,000 CDN for the foundation through such events as the blitz, where a large majority of the students went throughout the city, on assigned streets acquiring door-to-door donations.
+Collège Notre-Dame is currently headed by Melanie Leblanc, and is known throughout the city for its work in fundraising for the Northern Cancer Research Foundation, headed in Sudbury.
+Throughout 2005-2024 the school raised over $700,000 CDN for the foundation through such events as the blitz, where a large majority of the students went throughout the city, on assigned streets acquiring door-to-door donations.
 In 2010, the annual Blitz took place on May 17 and raised $20,100.
 In 2014, the annual Blitz took place on February 20 and raised $26,000.